Electric and magnetic waveguides in graphene: quantum and classical

 Next, once introduced the classical viewpoint, we investigated these questions in the quantum context by means of the two-dimensional Dirac-Weyl equation for both electric and magnetic interactions paying attention to scattering and bound states.
 In this program, the previous considerations on the classical behaviour constitute a good reference to the quantum problem.
 For example; i) In the quantum case bound states are described by spectral curves, which in general are inside the continuous region obtained in the classical study (they become a discrete quantization). ii) These spectral curves in the quantum problem for the vector potential have some especial bound states called edge states which are out of the classical region for this problem (they belong to a classically forbidden region).
 The edge states are missing in electric waveguides. iii) These two problems (scattering and bound states), have also been connected by a join plot where spectral curves of the discrete spectrum are represented together with resonances of scattering states ($T=1$) for electric and magnetic potentials.
-These graphics give some suggestions about the capture of bound states ``atomic collapse'' into the hole sea.
+These graphics give some suggestions about the capture of bound states ``atomic collapses'' into the hole sea.
+This is quite different in the electric and magnetic contexts.

 We remark that this work contains many of the results that can be found scattered in the literature.
 However, we have made a unified presentation which we hope it will allow to appreciate the constrast of these two systems presented under the same approach.
 We have included many details that can only be fully displayed within our global program.
 We hope that this work will raise some interest in open questions which are present along our development.